 So, I ended up reinventing the coffee butter sauce, building it around the coffee extract for a smooth texture and outstanding flavor.
-My daughter hasn’t tasted my baked cod with coffee butter yet, but my son gave it a thumbs up.
+My daughter hasn’t tasted this coffee cod yet, but my son gave it a thumbs up.

 It’s definitely earned its spot in my blog’s arsenal of fish recipes.

-Just like those dishes, this cod with coffee butter is gluten free and low carb — but you’ll want some type of bread to soak up that to-die-for sauce in the pan.
+And, while this cod dish is gluten free and low carb — but you’ll want some type of bread to soak up that to-die-for sauce in the pan.
 Because…coffee butter.
-Coffeeee buttahhh.

 Serve it with rice and Rapini with Garlic.
 Or Baked Vegetable Risotto with Asparagus and Spinach.
 Yum!

 Have you tried cooking cod?
 It’s meaty, mild and tender.

 (Recipe Source: Cooking with Mamma C, inspired by a recipe I clipped from the Plain Dealer years ago)

 - 1 1/2 pounds fresh cod

 - 3 tablespoons salted butter

 - 1 tablespoon lemon juice (from one lemon)